d2resurgence/TXTeditor/README.md

 TXTeditor is distributed under the GNU General Public License v3.0 or later (GPL-3.0-or-later).
 See [LICENSE](LICENSE).

-This project uses and adapts lint behavior from d2rlint by eezstreet, which is licensed under GNU GPLv3.
+This project uses and adapts lint behavior from [d2rlint](https://github.com/eezstreet/d2rlint), the original D2R linting tool made by eezstreet and licensed under GNU GPLv3.
 The GPL license is included to respect those terms and to keep TXTeditor's source available under compatible open-source terms.

 TXTeditor is also inspired by the workflows of AFJSheet and D2ExcelPlus.
 Those projects are credited in [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).